 What are Some Examples of Dynamics in Music?

 If you cast your mind over some of your favourite songs, you’ll quickly appreciate how important dynamics are in music.
 Consider Blister in the Sun by Violent Femmes: without that quiet verse in the middle, contrasting with the booming choruses either side, it wouldn’t be half as recognisable.
 The Sex Pistols would have sounded very strange indeed if their songs were gently strummed on acoustic guitars!
 All of which is to say that, when it comes to virtually any piece of music, dynamics are an integral component in overall expressiveness.
+In the first place, different instruments vary in loudness and that also plays in music dynamics.

 How Should You Use Dynamics in Your Playing?